Sherwood Park Partial Dentures

 - Natural Aesthetics - The missing teeth are designed so that they complement your features and look as natural as possible in your mouth and matching surrounding tissue.

 - Less Invasive - The procedure itself simply requires consultation, taking moulds and various fittings to ensure the best fit as well as making adjustments if required.

 - Boosts Confidence - Missing teeth can be embarrassing for some, particularly if they are in prominent places and partial dentures can help to reduce these anxieties.

 - Increasing function - People are normally concerned with gaps in their teeth for cosmetic reasons but replacement can actually benefit oral health.
 Gaps occasional cause increased debris on the teeth surrounding the gaps as well as putting more pressure on them when eating.
 Replacing those missing teeth allows an increase in chewing function.

 - Partial dentures can make saying certain words trickier, particularly in the beginning, as you get used to them.
 Over time your mouth and tongue adapt to the new appliance.

 - Dentures should be taken out at night to let your gums and mouth rest.

 - Avoiding hard-shelled food as well as consuming anything overly sticky (including chewing gum) should be avoided with dentures because they can damage or dislodge the false teeth and structures.

 If you are having issues with your current dentures or if you think this may be an option for you, seek the advice of a dentist.
-If you want to discuss your options or book a consultation for partial dentures, contact us to arrange a complimentary consultation with one of our dentists.
+If you want to discuss your options or book a consultation for partial dentures, contact us to arrange a consultation with one of our dentists.